 Then again, if you’re borrowing a two-week bad credit loan, why should you care about how much it’s costing you on an annual basis?
 After two weeks, you’re going to pay off the loan and free and clear … right?

 Maybe not.
 Short-terms not only mean higher overall rates, but they also carry with them some other serious obstacles, ones that could prevent you from paying your loan off on-time.
 Once you’re forced to rollover or re-borrow a loan, those costs start adding up.
 Fast.

 One of the primary issues with short-term loans is that … well …. they have such short repayment terms!
 What seems like an easy way to get out of debt fast turns into the opposite: A loan that becomes much too difficult to pay off.

-When you’re looking for a bad credit loan, you should see what installment loans are available in your area.
+When you’re looking for a bad credit loan, consider seeing what installment loans are available in your area.
 Since these loans are paid off a little bit at a time, their smaller payments might fit more easily into your budget than a short-term payday loan, title loan, or cash advance.

 If you can easily make your payments without having to roll over, reborrow, or refinance, that’s a sign that you found the right bad credit loan for you.
 Heck, some installment lenders even report payment information to the credit bureaus, which means that paying your loan off on time can help improve your credit score!

 3. They don’t check your ability to repay.

 One of the appeals of no credit check loans is right there in the name: This is a lender that won’t be checking your credit.
 Hard credit checks will often lower a person’s score, after all, and when you’ve got lousy credit, that’s the last thing you need!